hughshanahan/terms4FAIRskillsAnnotator/README.md

 Tool for annotating materials with terms4FAIRskills ontology.

 ## Specification
 The annotator uses port `8500` and the database uses port `8501`.
-These ports were chosen as they are unliely to confict with anything else running on the host and do not confict with the materials browser, if installed.
+These ports were chosen as they are unlikely to confict with anything else running on the host and do not confict with the materials browser, if installed.

 ## Installation
-To install the annotator, clone this repository and run `sh annotator.sh install`.
-This creates the Docker Containers and Volumes required for the project.
+To install the annotator, clone this repository and run `sh annotator.sh install`, see below for more details about `annotator.sh` This creates the Docker Containers and Volumes required for the project.

 When the script outputs that the annotator has started, there is a few minutes delay before the web server begins while dependencies are installed and generated files are created.